Sirmium: Roman city and river port in Pannonia. The city became an imperial residence and is identical to modern Sremska Mitrovica.

 and he who was written this.

-It did not help: the city was sacked.
+It did not help: after a siege of three years, the city was captured.
+Many inhabitants left for Salona.
+Soon after, the city burned down.
 Yet, it survived, and there was still a military district called "Sirmion" in the tenth-century Byzantine Empire.